Should you use the USD and USDZ 3D file formats?

-If you're wondering whether you should use the USD, USDZ and USDA 3D file formats, the answer is: "It depends on what you are using it for."
+If you're wondering whether you should use the USD, USDZ and USDA 3D file formats, the answer is that it depends on what you're using it for.
 There are pros and cons to consider.

 The USD, USDZ and USDA 3D file formats are three different names for a format designed by Pixar Animation for the transfer of rich 3D models and scenes.

 The USD acronym stands for Universal Scene Description.
 While the USDZ extension variation just means that it is a zip-compressed USD file, hence the Z in the name.
 The less popular USDA extension variation means that it is a human readable text format, whereas the main USD and USDZ variations are binary encoded.